Our Insurances, Licences, & Compliances

 Insurances - Public Liability & Product Liability| Vehicle Insurance

-Under our Battrecycle service we have all insurances necessary to provide you with the safe and compliant collection and disposal of your used lead acid batteries.
+Under our Battrecycle service we have all insurances necessary to provide you with the safe and compliant collection and disposal of your used lead acid batteries which then becomes part of the scrap battery recyling process.

 In offering our service to your business we provide risk mitigation through compliant transport licences, public liability, vehicle, and personal injury insurance.